1. The Vijayanagara Empire was founded in ___________.

 Explanation: He expanded the empire to its peak glory.

-19. Krishnadevaraya is also known as:
+19. Krishnadevaraya is also known as___________.

 A) Andhra Bhoja